aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-22.md

 <p>In our example, the function <code class="language-plaintext highlighter-rouge">Lwt_js_events.mouseup</code> may introduce
 a cooperation point, because it is unforeseeable when this event happens.
-That&rsquo;s why it returns a value in the Lwt monad.</p>
+That’s why it returns a value in the Lwt monad.</p>

 <p>Using cooperative threads has a huge advantage: given that you know
 precisely where the cooperation points are, <em>you need very few